-T201 Integumentary System
+T201 Integumentary System Hours: 74 Prerequisite: T101

-Prerequisite: T101

 The integumentary system will introduce the student to the anatomy and physiology of the integumentary system, common diseases and diagnostic procedures.
 Related pharmacological agents and specific nutritional needs are discussed.
-Assessment, emergency treatment and the complications of major burns are identified.
-The course emphasizes the nursing intervention and the psychosocial aspects for the care of the client with an integumentary disorder.
-Selected clinical experiences will allow the student to practice appropriate nursing skills.
+Assessment, emergency treatment and the

-T202 Musculoskeletal System
+T202 Musculoskeletal System Hours: 74